-The Polygon Pour dialog - Graphical tab displaying the various fill modes available.
+Polygon Pour dialog - Graphical tab.
+The image shows the various fill modes available.

-Use the Graphical tab to modify graphical properties of the polygon pour object.
+Use the dialog's Graphical tab to modify graphical properties of the polygon pour object.

 Click to choose the fill mode for the polygon pour.
-There are three modes available, each with their own advantages and options:
+There are three modes available, each with their own advantages and roles: